-The only natural lake in Allen County is in Lake Township.
+Lake Everett is the only natural Allen County lake in Lake Township.
+Or is it Everett Lake?

 Preserve Description